Who we are

 Meet our Family

-Doug and Heather Beckman are the current owners along with their children Nora, Jacob and Vivian.
-Doug and Heather are natives of Burlington.
-Nora and Jacob attend Danville Community School and are active in athletic and school activities.
-Nora is a member of the Danville Cornhuskers 4-H Club and enjoys showing at the Des Moines County Fair.
-They actively farm corn and soybeans along with pumpkins, gourds, and ornamental corn.
-Heather is the owner of Pink Wreath Company which sells handmade crafts, wreaths, and seasonal décor.
+Doug and Heather Beckman are the owners of Beckman Heritage Farms, along with their children Nora, Jacob, and Vivian.
+Doug and Heather are Burlington natives and are proud to raise their family on land that’s been part of Beckman history for generations.
+Nora and Jacob attend Danville Community School and stay active in school and athletics.
+Nora is a member of the Danville FFA and enjoys showing at the Des Moines County Fair.

 the roots